JakubTabor/Language_model_Pipeline/README.md

 # Token is each word, then "pos" describe part of speech np.
 Verb, Num, Noun, Pron. "lemma" take word and change into base word np. eats into eat.
 # Now I gonna take another text with some useful words, I also start for loop for each word in my doc, printing first word, then label and it explanation
 # So I chave printed word, next it label np.
 Date, Gpe, Location, Money and finally explanation of my label np.
 "GPE | Countries, cities, states"
+# I can also print it in a good looking way using "displacy" from spacy, I use function render on my "doc" and I choose "style ent"